Is There an AI With No Restrictions? How AI Limits Actually Work

 Filters requests globally

-Behavior can change without notice
+Behavior may change without notice

 Training-Level Alignment (RLHF and Fine-Tuning)